MicrosoftDocs/powerapps-docs/powerapps-docs/developer/component-framework/debugging-custom-controls.md

 ## Watch mode in test harness

-The test harness supports the watch mode which you can take advantage of for PowerApps Component Framework projects.
+The test harness supports the watch mode which you can take advantage of for PowerApps component framework projects.
 To enable watch mode, start the test harness using the command `npm start watch`.
-In watch mode you can see the changes made to `index.ts`, `ControlManifest.Input.xml`, and all resources that automatically reflect in the test harness without having to restart it.
+In watch mode, the changes made to any of the below component assets are automatically reflected in the test harness without having to restart it:

+1.	`index.ts` file
+2.	`ControlManifest.Input.xml` file
+3. Imported libraries in `index.ts`
+4. All the resources listed in the manifest file.

 ## Debug custom components using native browsers